* 2014 event date is Saturday, May 10. Get your entry form here.

 * More on Jennings Randolph Lake

+JENNINGS RANDOLPH LAKE, May 11, 2013 — Aging & Family Services is proud to announce that we will be hosting our second annual “Conquer the Dam” 5K fundraising run/walk at Jennings Randolph Lake on Saturday, May 11, 2013.
 Proceeds from this event will support the Meals on Wheels program of Mineral County.
 The highlight of this event is that runners and walkers will travel over the dam and spillway, which are normally closed to public travel.
-“Conquer the Dam” is one of the most scenic 5K’s in our area.
-Louie Kitzmiller, race director stated “We are anticipating a record turn out and we hope that the community will take advantage of this opportunity to support the Meals on Wheels program, a cause and location that is worth the drive.”
+Louie Kitzmiller, race director stated “We are anticipating a great turn out and we hope that the community will take advantage of this opportunity to support the Meals on Wheels program as they enjoy access to what is normally a restricted area.”

-Early registration for the event is $20 if received by May 1, 2014.
+Early registration for the event is $20 if received by May 1, 2013.
 The registration fee will rise to $25 after May 1.
-Entry fee for individuals 18 and younger is $15 and the maximum entry fee for an immediate family is $50.
-Race day registration will be held from 8:30 AM until 9:15 AM at the Howell Run Picnic area and the race will begin at 9:30 AM.
+Race day registration will be held from 8:30 AM until 9:30 AM at the Howell Run Picnic area and the race will begin at 9:30 AM.
 The awards ceremony will take place at the conclusion of the race at the Howell Run Picnic area.
 Cash prizes will be awarded to the top two male and female overall runners.
 Non-cash awards will be issued to the top three Male and Female competitors in various age groups.
-Contact Aging & Family Services at 304-788-5467 or lkitzmiller@wvaging.com for applications and further information.
+Contact Aging & Family Services at 304-788-5467 or [email protected] for applications and further information.
 Application can also be found on our website at wvaging.com.

 A concurrent fun walk will be held.
-Participants will have an opportunity to walk across the Jennings Randolph Dam
+Participants will have an opportunity to walk across the Jennings Randolph Dam.
+Registered fun walk entrants will be eligible for random door prize drawings following the race.

 The Meals on Wheels Program of Mineral County assists people who are homebound by providing a hot, nutritious meal each week day.
 Designed to help prevent unnecessary institutionalization, this program helps the frail elderly maintain independence and avoid social isolation.